AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 1. **Initial launch**
     1. Download the jar file and copy into an empty folder.
-    2. Open a command terminal, navigate to the folder, and run `java -jar orCashBuddy.jar`.<br>
+    2. Open a command terminal, navigate to the folder, and run `java -jar orCASHbuddy.main.jar`.<br>
        **Expected:** Shows welcome banner and help menu.
 Application is ready for commands.

 2. **Shutdown**